HealthCheckbox

 Living With a Catheter

 A bladder catheter should not prevent you from doing your daily activities.
 Your doctor will tell you when it is safe to go to work, do exercises, go on holidays and enjoy sex.
+Below are some tips to carry on day-to-day activities with a urinary catheter:

-• This is also important as water prevents blockage and urinary tract infections.
+• Hydration: This is also important as water prevents blockage and urinary tract infections.
 Drinking plenty of water throughout the day will keep your urine flow normal and at optimum level.

 Our Other Services

-• Ovarian Cancer Ovarian Cancer Treatment
+• Liver Cancer product Image Liver Cancer Treatment

-• Hypertension Treatment Hypertension Treatment
+• Hydronephrosis Treatment product Image Hydronephrosis Treatment

 Latest Health Tips

-20 Jun
+30 Jun

-• June 20, 2025
+• August 11, 2025

 • By author-avatar Healthcheckbox